Organizing Community Tournaments using Blizzard Games

 - You may broadcast your tournament online, and you are free to stream on whichever online platform you like;

-- Tournament organizer must follow the Blizzard Entertainment Video Policy;
+- Tournament organizers must follow the Blizzard Entertainment Video Policy;

 - The tournament cannot be broadcast on television;